santanusarma/machine_learning_fpga_library/README.md

 # Machine Learning Fpga Library (MLFL)
-A Machine Learning Library in Verilog (and VHDL) for FPGAs
+A Machine Learning Library in Verilog (and HLS ) for FPGAs